OperationRecon/UoT-EE432-project/README.md

 ## Introduction

-This School Management System is designed to streamline administrative tasks in educational institutions.
+This University Management System is designed to streamline administrative tasks in educational institutions.
 It provides comprehensive functionality for managing users (students, teachers, and administrators), subjects, subject groups, grades, and enrollments, all through a Command Line Interface (CLI).

 ## System Architecture